faizalrf/documentation/Xpand-10.5-ES.md

 ## Setting up the Xpand Cluster

-Now that the 1st node is working fine and the other two nodes area ready with MairaDB Enterprise + Xpand Plugin already installed along with Xpand nodes, we can add these two nodes to the Xpand cluster as per follows
+Now that the 1st node is working fine and the other two nodes are ready with MariaDB Enterprise + Xpand Plugin already installed along with Xpand nodes, we can add these two nodes to the Xpand cluster as per follows

-Login to the first Xpand node using Xpand socket and run the `ALTER CLUSTER ADD 'IP for Node 2', 'IP for Node 3;`
+Log in to the first Xpand node using Xpand socket and run the `ALTER CLUSTER ADD 'IP for Node 2', 'IP for Node 3;`

 ***Note:** This is to be done only on the 1st node where "license" was added*